k08200/checking-agent/README.md

 ### 1. Markdown Report (`estimate-report.md`)

-Human-readable report with:
-- Overall score and grade
-- Phase-by-phase breakdown
-- List of all issues with locations
+Human-readable report with overall score and grade, phase-by-phase breakdown, list of all issues with locations, and summary statistics.
-- Summary statistics

 ### 2. JSON Report (`estimate-report.json`)

 Machine-readable report for CI/CD integration:

 ```json
 {
   "targetPath": "/path/to/project",